By Post FIS, 1 Reading Lane, E8 1GQ

 Traded (Bespoke) support

-Traded and bespoke support can include work with individual children or young people and Schools can choose to buy in additional tailored packages of support.
-Consultation and advice about individual pupils can be included in these packages as well as a range of interventions including parenting programmes and mindfulness.
+Traded and bespoke support can include work with individual or groups of children or young people and bespoke training packages to develop staff skills within the setting.
+Schools can choose to buy in additional tailored packages of support.

 This is work that local authorities are required to carry out by law.
 It may include: